-Many thousands of people fit their own wood burning stoves in the UK: some employ a registered “HETAS” fitter (usually to do the whole job or the non-building-work).
+Many thousands of people fit their own wood burning stoves in the UK: some employ a registered “HETAS” fitter (other organisations also have registered fitters but Hetas are the most high profile www.hetas.co.uk) usually to do the whole job or the non-building-work.
 Others happily self-install using Building Control (part of your local council).
 Very many choose to do it themselves without involving any authority at all.

 In Scotland you do not need anybody’s permission to fit a solid fuel stove or chimney flue (see image at the foot of this page).